leekester/Aks-Construction/CONTRIBUTING.md

 Each has a *Validate job*, that is required to pass before merging to main.
 PR's tagged with `bug`, that contain changes to bicep or workflow files will need to pass all of the jobs in the relevant workflows before merge is possible.

+Because Pull Requests from Forks cannot leverage the GitHub secrets used for much of the validation, unless your proposed change is simple then you may be asked to re-raise your PR against the develop branch (see below).

 ## Branches

 ### Feature Branch